 Then the foam should be strong enough to remain.
 Some kind of structure should form to keep the bubbles small and strong.
 If there is something wrong the small bubbles will not be able to sustain themselves and collapse, forming bigger bubbles that will also collapse.
 It’s like watching your work being destroyed without being able to do anything about it.
 A dead beer is a sad, sad sight.

-No problem with this foam.
+No problem with this beers head

 So what are the things that attack our beloved heads?